 Under normal load conditions or when there is a fault outside the zone of protection of the element, the secondary currents will circulate between the two CTs and will not flow through the relay coil.
 However, if a fault occurs between the two CTs, the fault current would flow toward the short circuit and through the relay coil.
 In these cases, the current in the relay coil will be proportional to the vector difference between the current that enters and leaves the protected element.
 If the current flowing through the relay coil exceeds the relay preset value, it will immediately cause a trip signal.

-Types of Differential Relays
+Types of Differential Protection Relays

 SIMPLE or BASIC DIFFERENTIAL PROTECTION